dramamine/unnamed-sdvx-clone/NOTES.md

 - In Properties -> Linker -> Input, add rtmidi.lib as a dependency
   - This is sorta broken actually - only including the rtmidi.cpp file directly seems to be working.

+## Tips

+- Change debugging active song by right clicking ALL_BUILD and going to Debugging -> Command line properties

+## Changes

+- Sending tempo changes (converting 60-314 to 0-127 to send over the wire)